VALUE LINE, INC. ANNOUNCES SEC - GuruFocus.com

 New York, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Value Line, Inc., ( VALU) reported results through the second fiscal quarter ended October 31, 2022 and fiscal first half ended the same date.
+12, 2022 (GLOBE NEWSWIRE) -- Value Line, Inc., (NASDAQ: VALU) reported results through the second fiscal quarter ended October 31, 2022 and fiscal first half ended the same date.

 During the six months (May 2022 through October 2022), the Company’s income from operations of $5,727,000 was 14.5% above income from operations of $5,002,000 during the six months ended October 31, 2021.
 For the six months ended October 31, 2022, operating expenses decreased 5.6% below those during the six months ended October 31, 2021.
 During the six months ended October 31, 2022, the Company’s net income of $8,786,000, or $0.93 per share, was 39.0% below net income of $14,401,000, or $1.51 per share, for the six months ended October 31, 2021 primarily because last fiscal year’s second quarter and year to date results included a gain of $2,331,000 from the tax-free forgiveness of the SBA’s PPP loan to the Company, a decline of $2,076,000 for the three months and $3,866,000 for the six months in passive income from the Company’s investment in EAM Trust and the change in unrealized investment gains/(losses) primarily from equity securities.